 Bring Your Own Sun and Dust Protection

 Throw sunblock, a baseball cap, and a scarf to cover your mouth into your backpack, and try to have them available to you every day.
 Trust me, you’ll be grateful for them when you are the only one around not fried to bits and choking on dirt.
 Unless you’re going to stay in Bishkek, you’ll need to be able to keep your skin and lungs protected.
 The dry roads (and diesel engines) meant I was constantly coughing.
-And the only sunblock I could find outside of Bishkek had a whitening agent in it that killed the top layer of skin on my arms (rendering me ghostlike and covered in a layer of extra-thick sunblock sweat).
+And the only sunblock I could find outside of Bishkek had a whitening agent in it that destroyed the top layer of skin on my arms (rendering me ghostlike and covered in a layer of extra-thick sunblock sweat).
 Bring a sunblock that you know works well with your skin, but if you do end up picking one up in one of the smaller villages try to see if they have any without a whitening agent.
 As for your hat, it needs to protect your face, and your scarf should be light enough that you can wear it over your mouth comfortably.
 I got lucky, and I was given a baseball hat after I arrived, but if not I would have needed to purchase one.

 I visited Kyrgyzstan in late August and early September.
 The mornings and evenings were cool to chilly, while the days were very hot (especially in direct sunlight).
 I was always thankful whenever I could make adjustments by adding or subtracting a layer of clothing.
 At night, I wanted a full jacket and a blanket on my lap, while during the day I wanted as few clothes as possible.
 If you’re going up to higher altitudes, you’ll need to make sure your clothes can handle the cold temperatures, but you’ll still want some cold-weather layers even if you’re not going too high.
 The team behind the World Nomad Games thoughtfully gave the members of the press an extra vest, baseball hat, blanket, and glasses cleaner, which helped me add a few layers of clothing and tackle the sun and dust, but I gladly would have purchased each of these as I ended up using them every single day in the country.